 My Tracking Sheet

-In my last post, I forgot to mention that I will continue to allow public access to my personal tracking sheet to see the stocks I’m most interested in.
+In my last post, I forgot to mention that I will continue to allow public access to my YouTube Channel (for investment ideas and educational content) and my personal tracking sheet (to see the stocks I’m most interested in).

 When I add or remove a stock, I immediately post the move in my StockTwits Feed.